-When do I take my Qualifying Exams?
-Students take qualifying exams after their second or third year of the graduate program.
-In order to take the exam, you must have successfully defended your Master's thesis by May 15th, in the year that you plan to take the exams.
+When do I complete my Qualifying Procedures?
+Students participate in the qualifying procedures after their second or third year of the graduate program.
+In order to participate in the procedures, you must have successfully defended your Master's thesis by May 15th, in the year that you plan to take part in the procedures.

-In addition to defending my thesis, is there anything else I need to do before taking qualifying exams?
+In addition to defending my thesis, is there anything else I need to do before completing the qualifying procedures?
 Yes.
-Your advisor must complete a form stating that you have completed your thesis defense and are eligible to take the exam.
+Your advisor must complete a form stating that you have completed your thesis defense and are eligible to participate in the procedures.
 Please check APPENDIX N for a copy of the form.